Priyanshu2746/java_assignment4/README.md

 # Deck of Cards Java Program

 This is a menu-driven Java program that simulates a deck of 52 playing cards.
 The deck is made up of four suits (clubs, diamonds, hearts, spades) and 13 ranks (Ace, 2-10, Jack, Queen, King).
-The program is divided into two classes: `Card` and `Deck`. `Card` represents an individual playing card and `Deck` represents a deck of cards.
+The program is divided into two classes: `Card` and `Deck`. `Card` represents an individual playing card and `Deck` represents a deck of card

 ## Usage